Charles Egeler Reception and Guidance Center

 RGC is named after Charles Egeler, warden of the former Michigan State Prison (at the time called the State Prison of Southern Michigan), on the same site.
 Egeler lived from May 17, 1928, until March 6, 1977.
 He was hired by the Michigan Department of Corrections in 1953 and became the warden of the State Prison of Southern Michigan in 1972, the position he held until his death.

-Notable inmates

-"Kenneth Bluew, former Michigan cop who murdered his partner and made it look like a suicide.